aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2021/aspose-words-for-cpp-21-3-release-notes/_index.md

 ### Aspose::Words::DigitalSignatures namespace was introduced

-Due to refactoring work on Aspose::Words namespaces, DigitalSignature, DigitalSignatureCollection, DigitalSignatureUtil, DigitalSignatureType, CertificateHolder, SignOptions classes were moved to new separate namespace Aspose::Words::DigitalSignatures
+Due to refactoring work on Aspose::Words namespaces, DigitalSignature, DigitalSignatureCollection, DigitalSignatureUtil, DigitalSignatureType, CertificateHolder, SignOptions classes were moved to new separate namespace Aspose::Words::DigitalSignatures.
-In case of compilation error - please add `using namespace Aspose::Words::DigitalSignatures` and fix corresponding include directives
+In case of compilation error – please add `using namespace Aspose::Words::DigitalSignatures` and fix corresponding include directives.

 ### Aspose::Words::Vba namespace was introduced

 Due to refactoring work on Aspose::Words namespaces, VbaModule, VbaModuleCollection, VbaProject, VbaReference, VbaReferenceCollection, VbaModuleType, VbaReferenceType classes were moved to new separate namespace Aspose::Words::Vba.
-In case of compilation error - please add `using namespace Aspose::Words::Vba` and fix corresponding include directives.
+In case of compilation error – please add `using namespace Aspose::Words::Vba` and fix corresponding include directives.

 ### ListFormat class was moved to Aspose::Words::Lists namespace

 Due to refactoring work on Aspose::Words namespaces, ListFormat class was moved to the Aspose::Words::Lists namespace.
-In case of compilation error - please add `using namespace Aspose::Words::Lists` and fix corresponding include directives.
+In case of compilation error – please add `using namespace Aspose::Words::Lists` and fix corresponding include directives.

 ### Added a new public method ClearQuickStyleGallery()